matthewdean/brick-recreations/websites/www.legomedia.com/README.md

     * `/products.asp` - renamed to `/ourstuff.asp` after 1999-05-08
         * the corresponding `/`images/products/` directory was also renamed to `/images/ourstuff/`
     * `/press` - entire directory moved to press.lego.com
-* Initially pages could only be visited with their .asp file extension but at some point navigating to a directory (e.g. `/creator/`) started serving any file named default.asp in that directory (e.g. `/creator/default.asp`).
+* Initially pages could only be visited with their .asp file extension but by 1999-10-07, navigating to a directory (e.g. `/racers/`) started serving the file `default.asp` from that directory (e.g. `/racers/default.asp`).

+## Notable Missing Files
-* The `/cgi-bin/postoffice.exe/` was a server-side executable which could not have been preserved.
+* `/cgi-bin/postoffice.exe/` was a server-side executable which could not have been preserved.
 It accepted `POST` requests with these form parameters:
     * `preview` - `0` for no preview, `1` for preview
     * `cardtype` - `1` for creator, `4` for chess
     * `greeting`- a user-supplied message